What is the cost of the Student Health Center Fee?

 - You must provide the serum from your allergist.

 - Allergy shots must be given when a health care provider (physician or nurse practitioner) is in the Student Health Center.
-There may be times during the school year that there is no provider available and other arrangements will need to be made for receiving your allergy injection.
+There may be times during the academic year that there is no provider available and other arrangements will need to be made for receiving your allergy injection.

 What do I do when the Student Health Center is closed?